How to Adopt

 - Call your local animal control office to report the lost animal.
 Municipal animal control offices are a central location for lost and found pet information and are usually the first place that a good Samaritan will look when he or she has taken in a stray pet.
 Municipal animal control offices also pick up and house stray pets.
 It’s also a good idea to physically visit your local animal control office to verify whether or not your pet is being housed there.

 - Look on this page for a matching listing for your pet.
-This page is a shared database of lost/found pets reported to Animal Welfare Association, Animal Adoption Center, Camden County Animal Shelter and Voorhees Animal Orphanage.
+This page is a shared database of lost/found pets reported to Animal Welfare Association, Animal Adoption Center, Homeward Bound Adoption Center and Voorhees Animal Orphanage.
 In South Jersey, specific animal shelters are responsible for lost and stray pets within corresponding townships.
 View the list here.
 Be sure to contact the appropriate shelter if a match is found.

 - Your pet may be at another shelter in the area.
-Be sure to contact all area shelters including Almost Home Animal Shelter, Burlington County Animal Shelter, Cumberland County SPCA and Gloucester County Animal Shelter.
+Be sure to contact all area shelters including Burlington County Animal Shelter, South Jersey Regional Animal Shelter and Gloucester County Animal Shelter.

 - Call Animal Adoption Center at 856.435.9116 to list the pet this page, which is a shared database of lost/found pets in Camden County.